daniel1919-00/GreyHackScripts/README.md

 All scripts are intended to be compiled with `PrepKit`.

 1. Compile `PrepKit.src` (e.g., into /bin) using the in-game code editor.
+    1.1.
+Ensure the `GrayKit` libraries folder is located in the same directory as `PrepKit.src`.
 2. Then use it to compile other scripts.
 Example:
     ```shell
     prepkit AirKit.src -o /bin